Our Mission & VIsion

 Our goal is to connect, collaborate and engage to make the world a better place.

-Read below about how we are executing on our vision, mission and goal:
+How are we executing on our vision, mission and goal?

-Purdue University is a Land Grant institution, and in IPIA we embrace the Land Grant approach by promoting international research, education and outreach.
-Activities in the College of Agriculture are carried out through collaboration with educational institutions, research agencies and outreach organizations throughout the world.
-These partnerships are designed to help improve agriculture, natural resources, and food systems in Indiana and participating countries, and for the enrichment of the Purdue University community.
+Purdue University is a Land Grant institution.
+In IPIA we embrace the Land Grant approach by promoting international research, education and outreach.
+Activities in the College of Agriculture are carried out through collaboration with educational institutions, research agencies and numerous organizations throughout the world.
+These partnerships are designed to help improve agriculture, natural resources and food systems globally, and to enrich the Purdue University community.

 - Prepare STUDENTS for international facets of their careers and lives through experiences on and off campus.